Your Conversion Rate Optimization Guide for Better Results

 What is CRO?

 Conversion Rate Optimization (CRO) is the process of increasing the number of online users who complete a specific action on your website.
-Conversion Optimization is a long-term procedure that needs to be improved constantly; furthermore, it requires concrete data to deliver significant results.
+Conversion Optimization is a long-term procedure that needs to be improved constantly, and it requires concrete data to deliver significant results.

-Basically, CRO is all about user experience.
+Thus, CRO is all about user experience.
 You must always focus on your customers because they’re the ones who can build your business.
-This is exactly why one of the most popular CRO principles is to earn your customers’ trust.
-Moreso, CRO works to increase the Customer Lifetime Value (CLV), this way creating a loyal and supportive audience.
+This is exactly why one of the most popular CRO principles is earning your customers’ trust.
+More so, CRO works to increase the Customer Lifetime Value (CLV), creating a loyal and supportive audience.

-Once a user feels comfortable with your website, it will be remarkably easier for them to convert.
-Hence, always think of website conversion optimization as a practice of increasing user sentiment and improving User Experience (UX).
+Once users feel comfortable with your website, it will be remarkably easier for them to convert.
+Hence, always think of website conversion optimization as increasing user sentiment and improving User Experience (UX).

-• Interest – The user visits your website and tries to find out if you can help them with their problem.
-This way, they become a visitor.
+- Interest: The user visits your website to find out if you can help them with their problem.
+This is how they become a visitor.

 1. Awareness/Attention